Powerful Wireless Broadband For Government Networks

 For the Solomon Islands Government (SIG), wireless broadband was its only option for connectivity as the country consists of 992 islands in Oceania lying to the east of Papua New Guinea.
 For installation to even be considered, assured network reliability was first and foremost, in addition to high performance and cost efficacy.
 Most government offices had little to no connectivity and ICT costs were high.
 The network operator’s directive was to connect the SIG’s 26 ministries and statutory bodies in 93 distinct physical locations spread across the Islands’ capital city of Honiara.
 Many of these 93 offices hold fewer than 10 employees, putting a fine point on low density contributing to high cost.

 “We now have a versatile and robust network.
-We have connectivity – high performance connectivity.
-We have achieved a dramatic reduction in information and Communications Technology (ICT) costs, and we can deliver applications and service that enable real change in efficiency of all government processes,” said Smith Iniakwala, director, SIG ICT Support Unit.
+We have connectivity – high-performance connectivity.
+We have achieved a dramatic reduction in information and Communications Technology (ICT) costs, and we can deliver applications and services that enable real change inefficiency of all government processes,” said Smith Iniakwala, director, SIG ICT Support Unit.

 Video Surveillance and unexpected applications